SteerClearWM/Steer-Clear-Backend/ROUTES.md

 ### POST rides

 Add a ride to the queue.
+Payload must be form encoded.
 Payload must have the following data fields:

 **phone_number**: phone number in string format